 top of page

 During World War II, MAG-25 was equipped with the Douglas R4D, which the Marines dubbed the "Flying Boxcar."
-Most of these were procured through U.S. Army C-47 contracts.
+All of these were procured, either directly or indirectly, through U.S. Army C-47 contracts.
 Late in the war the unit began receiving larger Curtiss R5C Commando transports.

 The USAAF Troop Carrier units attached to SCAT flew the C-47.
-A general rule of thumb in identifying the otherwise identical SCAT aircraft is that C-47s retained their yellow serial numbers on their tails, while R4Ds typically had no visible markings other than a black or white/black aircraft number.
+A general rule of thumb in identifying the otherwise identical SCAT aircraft is that C-47s retained their yellow serial numbers on their tails, while R4Ds typically had no visible markings other than a black, white/black, or white aircraft number.
 USAAF aircraft also often had names or nose art, which was forbidden on Marine aircraft.
-C-47s were typically fitted with carburetor dust filters, a rarity on Marine planes with only one or two documented examples.
+C-47s were typically fitted with carburetor dust filters, a rarity on Marine planes with only one known documented example.

 Whether R4D or C-47, the aircraft of SCAT were relied upon to carry priority cargo (often overloaded) across vast ocean distances to forward airfields in support of combat forces.